aramadia/seminyak/README.md

 ## Customization

-## Updating the Web Font
+### Customizing the Web Font

-To update the Web Font update `google_fonts` in the config file and adjust settings in `tailwind.custom.js` then run `npm run build` to generate a new stylesheet.
+To update the Web Font update `google_fonts` in the config file and adjust settings in `tailwind-custom.js` then run `npm run build` to generate a new stylesheet.

 ### Modify the Color Palette

 To adjust the color palette adjust the color setting for `color_palette` in the site config.
 To create your own color palette modify `tailwind-custom.js` and run `npm run build` from the theme directory.
-See the [Tailwind docs](https://tailwindcss.com/docs/colors#customizing) for more info.
+See [Coolors](https://coolors.co/) for color schemes and the [Tailwind docs](https://tailwindcss.com/docs/colors#customizing) for how to customize.

 ### Configuration